xvik/gradle-animalsniffer-plugin/README.md

 #### Suppress violations

-Annotation could be used to suppress violations .
+Annotation could be used to suppress violations.

 [Moivation and examples](http://www.mojohaus.org/animal-sniffer/animal-sniffer-annotations/index.html)